gavlepeter/dojo-fmeserver-portal/README.md

 - Two "portal modes", admin or custom mode.
 - Most FME parameter types are supported and represented as dijit form widgets.
 - File Upload forms.
-- Map and drawing tools for managing clipping geometries, right-click to apply buffer.
+- Map and drawing tools for managing clipping geometries, buffering and multipolygon support.
 - Simple JSON configuration.
-- Internationalization (en, sv).
+- Internationalization (English and Swedish).
 - Supports FME-server service types Data Download, Job Submitter and Data Streaming.
+- Run workspaces synchronously or asynchronous by sending results to email.
-- Access workspace metadata and see running and queued jobs on FME-server
+- Access workspace metadata and see running and queued jobs on FME-server.

 <img src="./images/app-0.png" style="width:100%;">